rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 Forvis: A Formal RISC-V ISA Specification
 -----------------------------------------

-Author: Rishiyur S. Nikhil, Bluespec, Inc.
+Copyright (c) Rishiyur S. Nikhil, Bluespec, Inc.

+See LICENSE for license details.

 This is a formal (and executable) specification for the RISC-V ISA (Instruction Set Architecture), written in "extremely elementary" Haskell.